AMO concepts and object model

-This topic provides a definition of Analysis Management Objects (AMO), how AMO is related to other tools and libraries provided in the architecture of Microsoft SQL Server Analysis Services, and a conceptual explanation of all major objects in AMO.
+This article describes Analysis Management Objects (AMO), how AMO is related to other tools and libraries provided in the architecture of Analysis Services, and a conceptual explanation of all major objects in AMO.

-AMO is a complete collection of management classes for Analysis Services that can be used programmatically, under the namespace of Microsoft.AnalysisServices, in a managed environment.
-The classes are included in the AnalysisServices.dll file, which is usually found where the SQL Server setup installs the files, under the folder \100\SDK\Assemblies\.
+AMO is a complete collection of management classes that can be used programmatically, under the namespace of Microsoft.AnalysisServices, in a managed environment.
+The classes are included in the AnalysisServices.dll file, which is usually found where setup installs the files, under the folder \100\SDK\Assemblies\.
 To use the AMO classes, include a reference to this assembly in your projects.

-By using AMO you are able to create, modify, and delete objects such as cubes, dimensions, mining structures, and Analysis Services databases; over all these objects, actions can be performed from your application in the .NET Framework.
-You can also process and update the information stored in Analysis Services databases.
+By using AMO you can create, modify, and delete objects such as cubes, dimensions, mining structures, and databases; over all these objects, actions can be performed from your application in the .NET Framework.
+You can also process and update the information stored in databases.

 By design, AMO is only intended for object management and not for querying data.
-If the user needs to query Analysis Services data from a client application, the client application should use Developing with ADOMD.NET.
+If the user needs to query data from a client application, the client application should use ADOMD.NET.

-AMO is a complete library of classes designed to manage an instance of Analysis Services from a client application in managed code under the .NET Framework version 2.0.
+AMO is a complete library of classes designed to manage an Analysis Services instance from a client application in managed code under the .NET Framework version 2.0 and higher.

 The AMO library of classes is designed as a hierarchy of classes, where certain classes must be instantiated before others in order to use them in your code.
 There are also auxiliary classes that can be instantiated at any time in your code, but you will probably have instantiated one or more of the hierarchy classes before using any one of the auxiliary classes.